bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 drops off.
 Tasks like building, indexing, or merging a change that adds a new file can become painful.

-Bazel makes it easy to manage build configuration in a way that results are functional and reproducible.
-In addition to producing an iOS application, Bazel makes it easy to automate many other kinds tasks for example, code generating a thrift schema, generating an Xcode project, and pushing a docker container.
-Having the ability to optimize the build system can significantly improve the developer experience.

-Compared to other mainstream build systems, Bazel is strict about inputs and outputs.
-This characteristic makes it reproducible and well suited for distributed cloud builds and caching. _To learn about how Bazel compares to other build systems, Microsoft's paper [Build Systems à la Carte](https://www.microsoft.com/en-us/research/uploads/prod/2018/03/build-systems.pdf), compares popular build systems._
+Bazel can fix many problems with iOS builds when done well.
+First, Bazel is strict about inputs and outputs - they must be declared.
+This property, known as "hermetic" builds, makes builds reproducible and well suited for distributed cloud builds and caching.
+For developers, this means better performance due to cache hitting and not constantly removing derived data.
+Clean builds become incremental, decades of CPU cycles saved.
+Bazel also makes it easy to automate many kinds tasks for example, code generating a thrift schema, [generating an Xcode project](https://github.com/pinterest/xchammer), or [pushing a docker container](https://github.com/bazelbuild/rules_docker).
+Starklark, a built in determinsitc python-like programming language allows developers to implement custom build logic.
+For developers this means better performance and pulling in ad-hoc build tasks into a directed build graph. _To learn about how Bazel compares to other build systems, Microsoft's paper [Build Systems à la Carte](https://www.microsoft.com/en-us/research/uploads/prod/2018/03/build-systems.pdf), compares popular build systems._